 This course prepares students to utilize scientific rationale to design, implement and supervise exercise programming for patients with chronic disease, conditions and/or physical dysfunctions of the cardiovascular, pulmonary, metabolic, musculoskeletal, neuromuscular, and immunologic systems.
-Students will interpret information from pre-exercise screening and exercise testing and will apply this information to appropriate exercise intervention protocols.
+Students will interpret information from pre-exercise screening and exercise testing and will apply this information from pre-exercise screening and exercise testing and will apply this information to appropriate exercise intervention protocols.
 Students will be prepared to pursue certification as an ACSM Registered Clinical Exercise Physiologist.